Ljbryson/portfolio/README.md

-# portfolio
+welcome to my portfolio
  https://ljbryson.github.io/portfolio/
-This is my portfolio. click above to view.
+This is my portfolio. click to view.